yashm55/Automatic_Zoom_Meeting_Joiner/README.md

 ### DO NOT CLOSE the main app if you want your meetings to be automated, closing the app will do as it sugggests, close the entire program.
 ### Keep it running till all of your meetings have been automatically joined, after that, you can can close all windows.
+### This program will run correctly only if your local machine's time and date is set correctly and is accurate.

 ---